kiwipxl/kurzgesagt-tldr/README.md

 </h1>

 <p align="center">
-  A webapp for all sorts of tidbits of information from the Kurzgesagt youtube channel (animated science videos).
+  A webapp with all sorts of tidbits of information from the Kurzgesagt youtube channel (animated science videos).
 </p>

 <h3 align="center">